jusssEli/OS-labs/Assignment2/README.md

 In instance.txt, the table was created by using spaces as a separation key.

 ## Explaination
 The project was to implement the banker's alorithm through a table provided, but loaded in a separate text file.
-The file consisted of processes, allocated data, maximum number of resources and the available resources.
-A fixed number of processes and resources was also given.
-The file needed to be read in and the code to successfully implement the bankers algorithm to determine if the given table was in a safe state or not.
+The file consisted of processes, allocated memory, maximum number of resources and the available resources.
+A fixed number of processes and resources were also given.
+The file needed to be read and the code to successfully implement the bankers algorithm to determine if the given table was in a safe state or not.

-## Problems and Lessons Learned
+## Now, What Did We Learn
+I found online resources to compare with Dr. Guam's slides from class to help implement the algorithm easier.
+I learned to use a 2d array to implement a matrix within c++ to make a table as well.
+The most difficult part as remembering how I needed to read in from a file and store the contents within the table.